 They were able to use time-lapse imagery and simultaneously collect datasets.
 This maximized their time and cost efficiencies from two weeks to one day.
 This project confirms that drones will have a big role to play in future remediation projects because drones allowed them to overcome site access restraints and afforded higher accuracy and significant cost reductions.

-According to David, the six technological trends EHS leaders should prioritize in 2017 and beyond are:
+According to David, the six technological trends HSE leaders should prioritize in their digital transformation strategies in 2017 and beyond are:

-He concluded the webinar by stating that “EHS leaders without a vision for the value of data and technology as part of their managements systems risk becoming obsolete.”
+He concluded the webinar by stating that “HSE leaders without a vision for the value of data and technology as part of their managements systems risk becoming obsolete.”